spcCodes/COMPUTER-VISION/README.md

 3. Draw different shapes on the images( line , rectangle , circle , polygon) --DrawImages.py
 4. Basic Image operations (making a region in the image white , marking a particular region and copying it to another region)-- ImageOperations.py
 5. Image arithmetic - Adding up two images  and also masking one image and do the bitwise operations and adding the two images -- ImageArithmetic.py
+6. Different types of thresholding techniques for a grayscaled image-> Thresholding , gaussian Threshold, otsu threshold -- ImageThresholding.py
+7. Color filtering technique (finding out the red colour in an image/video) using hsv and color thresholding -- colorFilteringImages.py